appleneko2001/o3c-docs/en/docs.md

 <!--  It requires WebUSB capabilities, which Mozilla rejected to implement such feature due to security issues. -->

-!!! warning Some words about supported browsers
+> [!WARNING]
-    Not all browsers is supported to use WebUI.
+> Not all browsers is supported to use WebUI.
 Basically, almost all Chromium-based browsers (Google Chrome, Chromium, Microsoft Edge, Opera, etc.) is supported, because those browsers have [WebUSB](https://en.wikipedia.org/wiki/WebUSB) and [WebHID](https://wicg.github.io/webhid/) capabilities, and the WebUI will negotiate your keypad through wired connection with those API.
 If you use browsers without those APIs support (like IE, Firefox and etc.), then WebUI will unable to reach to your keypad.

+> [!IMPORTANT]
-!!! info Additional information for Linux users
+> Additional information for Linux users
+>
-    Before you trying to use WebUI, please confirm that you have added keypads to the udev rules.
-It is required to let udev allows applications to access your keypad.
+> Before you trying to use WebUI, please confirm that you have added keypads to the udev rules.
+It is required to let udev allows the WebUI to access your keypad.
 You can do this easily by running commands at terminal in the below:
-    ```sh
+>  ```sh
-    sudo wget -P /etc/udev/rules.d https://dl.sayobot.cn/98-saybot.rules
+>  sudo wget -P /etc/udev/rules.d https://dl.sayobot.cn/98-saybot.rules
-    sudo udevadm control --reload-rules
+>  sudo udevadm control --reload-rules
-    ```
+>  ```
-    If the WebUI still cannot find your keypad after those changes, you are probably need to restart your browser / computer to make those changes applied.
+>  If the WebUI still cannot find your keypad after those changes, you are probably need to restart your browser / computer to make those changes applied.

 <!-- 1.
 Plug in your keypad.
 If necessary, **holding down the knob** first, then plug in the keypad to the computer. -->
 1. Plug in your keypad.
 If necessary, plug it in while **holding down the knob**.